-- a) A student should be in possession of a BAHons or BComHons degree in Industrial Psychology from an accredited HPCSA university (this implies that the degree will lead to the registration as Counsellor/Psychometrist with the HPCSA after successfully completing the board exam).
-The academic content of this degree must be to the satisfaction of the dean and the director of the School of Industrial Psychology and Human Resource Management. - b) The degree should include the following subjects: Psychometrics, Psychological evaluation (Psychometric testing), Career psychology, Research methodology and research report, Organisational development, Strategic Human Resource Management and Descriptive and Practical Statistics. - c) The student must have obtained an average of 65% in the honours degree in order to qualify to be invited to the selection process. - d) The research ability of the student must be to the satisfaction of the school directors and the director of the research entities.
+A student should be in possession of a BAHons or BComHons degree in Industrial Psychology from an accredited HPCSA university (this implies that the degree will lead to the registration as Counsellor/Psychometrist with the HPCSA after successfully completing the board exam).
+The academic content of this degree must be to the satisfaction of the dean and the director of the School of Industrial Psychology and Human Resource Management.

+The degree should include the following subjects: Psychometrics, Psychological evaluation (Psychometric testing), Career psychology, Research methodology and research report, Organisational development, Strategic Human Resource Management and Descriptive and Practical Statistics.

+The student must have obtained an average of 65% in the honours degree in order to qualify to be invited to the selection process.

+The research ability of the student must be to the satisfaction of the school directors and the director of the research entities.
 Students whose abilities in research methods (as determined during the selection process) are deemed not to be adequate will only be accepted into the master's programme after successfully completing a research methodology course.
-(Such a course is made available by the Faculty of Economic and Management Sciences or any other course to the satisfaction of the director of the research entities). - e) Prospective students should also pass a selection process directed at the measurement of the competencies set for psychologists by the Health Professions Council of South Africa (HPCSA).
+(Such a course is made available by the Faculty of Economic and Management Sciences or any other course to the satisfaction of the director of the research entities).

+Prospective students should also pass a selection process directed at the measurement of the competencies set for psychologists by the Health Professions Council of South Africa (HPCSA).

-- f) Any other student will be judged based on the outcomes and content of the programme they studied at the particular university. - g) Credits for prospective students may be considered on the basis of interviews, portfolios and/or tests that seek to identify experiential learning, skills and motivation. - h) Diplomas or Technicon degrees will not be acknowledged. - i) Any other degree outside of Industrial psychology will not be considered for admission.
+Any other student will be judged based on the outcomes and content of the programme they studied at the particular university.

+Credits for prospective students may be considered on the basis of interviews, portfolios and/or tests that seek to identify experiential learning, skills and motivation.

-Code: 5EFQ01: E801P/V
+Diplomas or Technicon degrees will not be acknowledged.

+Any other degree outside of Industrial psychology will not be considered for admission.

+Qualification MASTER OF ARTS IN INDUSTRIAL AND ORGANISATIONAL PSYCHOLOGY

+Qualification Code 5EFQ02: E801P/V

+Campus Potchefstroom, Vanderbijlpark

+Delivery Mode Full-time or part-time

-Module code Module description Credits IOPP873 Mini-dissertation 80 IOPP874 Scientific Reasoning 16 IOPP875 People Development in Industrial Psychology 16 IOPP876 Professional Industrial Psychology and Assessment 36 IOPP877 Psychology of Work-related Wellbeing 16
+Module code Module description Credits

+IOPP873 Mini-dissertation 80

+IOPP874 Scientific Reasoning 16

+IOPP875 People Development in Industrial Psychology 16

+IOPP877 Psychology of Work-related Wellbeing 16

+IOPP878 Applied Counselling 16

+IOPP879 Advanced psychological assessment in the workplace 24

+IOPP880 Professional Industrial Psychology 16

-IOPP878 Applied Counselling 16 Total credits for the curriculum 180
+Total credits for the curriculum 184 184